The College of St. Scholastica

 Health Science Center

 Fast Facts: Pre-Physician Assistant

 According to the Minnesota Department of Employment and Economic Development, Minnesota is ranked third among states with the highest occupational demand for physician assistants, producing occupational vacancies at the rate of 80 new jobs per year.
-The Bureau of Labor Statistics and the US Department of Labor state that "employment of physician assistants is projected to grow 38 percent [by] 2022, much faster than the average for all occupations.
+The Bureau of Labor Statistics and the US Department of Labor state that "employment of physician assistants is projected to grow 31 percent between 2019 and 2029, much faster than the average for all occupations.
 Increased demand for healthcare services from the growing and aging population and widespread chronic disease, combined with a shortage of physicians, will result in increased demand for healthcare providers, such as physician assistants."

 Boost your brain power and give yourself a competitive edge in our global economy by pairing your program with a language.
 St. Scholastica offers programs and courses in American Sign Language, French, German, Latin, Ojibwe, Russian and Spanish.

 Here are some classes you may potentially take in preparation for graduate school.
 Please note that you may not need all of these courses to fulfill your graduate school pre-requisites.
 This list doesn't necessarily include courses needed for your major or general education requirements.
 Be sure to create your course plan in consultation with your advisor.

 BIO 1125 - Foundations in Biology